erikeggers/temperature-converter/README.md

 I also like keeping styles contained within the component that is using it.
 This also helps with scalability.
 I could have created the styles as a JavaScript object and then pass it to the components, but I believe in code being readable and easy for someone else to jump in.
 Since Styled-Components syntax looks a lot like CSS, it would be easier for someone else to jump in.

 I used React-Switch for the dark/light mode toggle simply because of its customizability.

+The structure of the application is pretty simple.
+The theme file is contained within the `src` folder and the components used are in the `components` folder. `App.js` imports the components and the theme is set on the Styled-Components `ThemeProvider`.

+Using the app is easy.
+All you do is enter a temperature in on of the two input fields and it converts it to the other temperature scale automatically.

 The large emoji that is rendered depends on the temperature entered.
 I thought this would bring a little fun to something that could be considered mundane.

 There is also error handling for the temperature inputs.
 If something other than a number is entered, an error will be displayed.

-The structure of the application is pretty simple.
-The theme file is contained within the `src` folder and the components used are in the `components` folder. `App.js` imports the components and the theme is set on the Styled-Components `ThemeProvider`.
+You can also clear the error message by clicking the reset button or by entering a new temperature.

+To toggle the dark/light mode, click the switch in the top right corner.